kpfleming/esphome-sunpower/README.md

 component, since it will block ESPHome activities for many seconds while it waits for a response from the PVS.

+This component relies on a not-yet-merged version of the ESPHome `http_request` component; that version is compatible with the ESP-IDF framework, and also improves the way that HTTP responses are made available to automations.
+Those improvements allow esphome-sunpower to avoid copying the entire response while parsing it, which would dramatically increase overall RAM requirements.

 ### Minimal

 This section is a walkthrough of [minimal.yml](examples/minimal.yml)